Japan Trip 2011 Part two

 We couldn’t, but we had time for one more breeder.
 Around the corner was Kawakami, who specialises in more affordable fish like this tank of lovely Hikarimono.

 And even Chagoi that look just like ours.

-What was astonishing here was a pond of Ghost Koi mixed in with Chagoi.
+What was astonishing here was what looked like a pond of Ghost Koi mixed in with Chagoi.
 I was told these were not Ghost Koi but Mukashi Ogon, meaning “old type” Ogon.
-I guess that’s what they call re-branding!

 The buildings were stuffed with fish ready to see through the heavy snows in preparation for sale in the spring.